SiliconLabsSoftware/community-creations/campaigns/Centre-of-Innovation-in-IoT/creip_docs.md

 * reduce packet loss and latency,
 * and self-heal the network in real time.

-CREIP also creates a Digital RF Twin to visualize network behaviour, RF conditions, and node health across the infrastructure.
+CREIP also creates a Digital RF Twin to visualize network behavior, RF conditions, and node health across the infrastructure.

 Unlike conventional routing systems, CREIP combines: